Install MySQL on Rocky Linux 9 | Efficient Steps

 For more information, you can visit the MySQL Documentation page.

-Uninstall MySQL
+3. Uninstall MySQL From Rocky Linux

 If you no longer wish to use the MySQL database and want to remove it in full, execute the following command: